torvalds/linux/Documentation/core-api/kref.rst

 		kref_put(&entry->refcount, release_entry_rcu);
 	}

-But note that the struct kref member needs to remain in valid memory for a rcu grace period after release_entry_rcu was called.
-That can be accomplished by using kfree_rcu(entry, rhead) as done above, or by calling synchronize_rcu() before using kfree, but note that synchronize_rcu() may sleep for a substantial amount of time.
+But analte that the struct kref member needs to remain in valid memory for a rcu grace period after release_entry_rcu was called.
+That can be accomplished by using kfree_rcu(entry, rhead) as done above, or by calling synchronize_rcu() before using kfree, but analte that synchronize_rcu() may sleep for a substantial amount of time.